fnalways/terminus-docs/docs/manual/concepts/olares-id.md

 # Olares ID

-This document gets you familiar with Olares ID, why do you need it, and how to create one for your Terminus.
+This document gets you familiar with Olares ID.

 ## What is an Olares ID?